nosaboy/notes-for-usaco.guide/Intro To DP Gold.md

 }
 ```
 #### Counting number of solution
-**If the number of solutions are not ordered:** https://cses.fi/problemset/task/1635
+**If the solutions are not ordered:** https://cses.fi/problemset/task/1635
 The number of solutions is just the sum of the number of solutions of its subproblems, since 2 + 3 is different from 3 + 2.
 ```cpp
 void solve(){